 Stroller, Car seat and/or Carrier

 In Venice there are no roadways so you either walk to your destination or take a water-taxi.
 I bought a super cheap umbrella stroller from Tagret for the trip but after 30mins in Venice I realized the city was not made for strollers and used the carrier the rest of the time.
 The walkways are cobble stone and there are just so many stairs in Venice the stroller was inconvenient.
-We saw so many people struggling to carry the stroller up the stairs with their child in out or have to take the kid out have them walk up and down while holding their hand and the stroller, just leave the stroller in your place.
+We saw so many people struggling to carry the stroller up the stairs with their child in out or have to take the kid out have them walk up and down while holding their hand and the stroller.
+Also during the Secret Itineraries Tour at Doge’s Palace strollers are not allowed.
+It would also be hard to bring anything bigger than an umbrella stroller on a gondola ride.
+The Islands of Murano and Burano were probably the only places I feel like it could of made any real sense to bring the stroller but I managed fine with the carrier alone.